Commercial content | 18+ | T&C's Apply | Play Responsibly

 For the 1885/1886 season, the kit was completely changed.
 This new kit featured a black and yellow striped shirt, with white shorts and black socks before reverting back to blue and white the following season.

 When the club changed its name to Small Heath, the 1888/1889 season saw the team wear black shirts with a yellow collar, white shorts and black socks.
 Again, this new design lasted for just one season, before the club returned to its blue and white strips.

 From 1893 to 1900, the club wore light blue shirts instead of the darker royal blue.
 In 1901, the club used royal blue shirts again, and this has stayed Birmingham City’s home shirt colour ever since.

 At first, this Birmingham City kit was worn with black socks.
 It wasn’t until the 1922/1923 season that the club began to wear blue socks regularly.

 Shorts and socks colour have alternated over the years, with blue shorts worn or white socks used.
 The current Birmingham City kit is an all blue affair, royal blue shirts with royal blue shorts and socks.

 The current Birmingham City FC Stadium is St. Andrew’s.
-St. Andrew’s was built in 1905, and Birmingham moved into the new stadium after leaving Muntz Street in 1906.
+St. Andrew’s, also known as St. Andrew's Trillion Trophy Stadium, was built in 1905, and Birmingham moved into the new stadium after leaving Muntz Street in 1906.

 The Birmingham stadium has four all seater stands.
 The Main Stand (at one time known as the Garrison Lane Stand) features two tiers, and was built in 1955.